Carrying Pocket Sticks, Page 2 (Go

 self-defense.
 Their plain

-metal kubotan-style pocket stick
+metal kubotan-style pocket stick was of noticeably

-than the (albeit lighter) kubotan I purchased elsewhere (foreground).
+better quality than the (albeit lighter) kubotan I purchased elsewhere (foreground).

 The site also has an extensive

-of tapered aluminum
+selection of tapered aluminum

-pocket sticks
+pocket sticks.

 What makes SDG unique, however (and the reason I recommend